Long-Term Care Resources

 This section of Texas Health Compare is designed to help with your long-term care-related questions - especially about quality and costs.
-If you have questions about specific health care coverage issues, send them to ConsumerProtection@tdi.state.tx.us.
+If you have questions about specific health care coverage issues, call TDI's Consumer Help Line at 1-800-252-3439.

 Quick Links: Cost & Quality | Additional Advice

-Texas Health Care Policy Council & the Texas Department of Insurance
+Developed by the Texas Health Care Policy Council and the Texas Department of Insurance.

 More long-term care information, especially about facilities, is available at the Texas Department of Aging and Disability Services - Nursing Facilities.
-You also can contact the state's long-term care ombudsman online or at (512) 438-4356 or (800) 252-2412.
+You also can contact the state's long-term care ombudsman online or at 1-800-252-2412.
 The ombudsman can identify, investigate and resolve complaints made by, or on behalf of, residents of long-term care facilities and provide services to help protect residents' health, safety, welfare and rights.
 The ombudsman program also is charged with providing information and assistance in choosing the most appropriate facility.

 Tips for Finding Good Nursing Home Care

 - Find names of local facilities.
-Check with the Area Agency on Aging in your region or check the Eldercare website listed below.
-You can find contact information listed at www.dads.state.tx.us/services/index.cfm.
+Visit the Department of Aging and Disability Service's Nursing Facilities Provider Resources or check the Eldercare website listed below. .

 - Check on ownership.
 Independent nonprofit facilities often have a better track record than for-profit chains.